celluloid/celluloid/README.md

 * __[Futures](https://github.com/tarcieri/celluloid/wiki/futures):__
   Ever wanted to call a method "in the background" and retrieve the value it returns later?
 Celluloid futures do just that.
+It's like calling ahead to a restaurant to place an order, so they can work on preparing your food while you're on your way to pick it up.
   When you ask for a method's return value, it's returned immediately if the method has already completed, or otherwise the current method is suspended until the value becomes available.

 You can also build distributed systems with Celluloid using its